Egg (oocyte) freezing (cryopreservation)

 Ovarian transposition (oophoropexy)

-This option is usually only offered if the patient is having another surgical procedure because it is quite invasive.
+This option is usually only offered if the patient is having another surgical procedure.
+This is because the procedure is invasive.
 During this procedure, surgeons move the ovaries away from the area receiving radiation therapy.
 The goal is to move the ovaries within the pelvis where they can still function but won’t be exposed to radiation.